stephenstephen/site_lr/wp-content/plugins/wp-file-upload/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.14.4 =
+* restored .po files in languages so that users can change translations

 = 4.14.3 =
 * slight change in wfu_get_filtered_recs to handle cases where b.date_from is null